 workers labored on Umm Qasr's docks.
 Even in the heady days of Arab

-nationalism, however, they still had no guarantees for their rights and
+nationalism, however, they still had no guarantees for

 jobs.
 At first, subcontracting companies were allowed to hire dockers in

 winning recognition for their union, they demanded and won a hiring

 system under their control, and a daily guaranteed wage, whether or not

 there was a boat at the dock to load or unload.

 Today, those achievements seem like a distant dream.
 Umm Qasr